 Little crochet baby clothes are so cute and so much fun to make.
 I think no one can argue with that.
 And they can be made from start to finish in a day or two, which is super fast if you compare it with a sweater or even very delicate lace shawl which can take you weeks to finish.

 Here is what you will need for this project (These links are affiliate links.
 You don’t have to buy the products from here but I link them to make it easy for you guys to find them.
-Purchasing through this links earns me a small commission with no extra cost to you.
+Purchasing through these links earns me a small commission at no extra cost to you.
 So if you decide to purchase through them, know that you are awesome!
 Thanks! 🙂)

 - YARN: For this pattern, I was using 100% cotton yarn in DK weight.
 I’ve made this bonnet in purple and pink, but you can choose any color you like.
 (HERE!)

-- CROCHET HOOK: I was using 4.0 mm or G/6 aluminum crochet hook with a simple plastic handle.
+- CROCHET HOOK: I was using a 4.0 mm or G/6 aluminum crochet hook with a simple plastic handle.
 (HERE!)